57blocks/website-article/articles/Inside Story: How We Approach QA/README.md

 ![test process](test_process.png)

-## Why you should prepare multiple environments.
+## Why you should prepare multiple environments

 Multiple test environments ensure that the software application is thoroughly tested and validated before it is released to end-users.
 Each environment serves a specific purpose in the software development and testing process.